cbcrg/tcoffee/docs/tcoffee_installation.rst

 Using a BLAST local version on Unix
 -----------------------------------
-If you have BLASTPGP installed, you can run it instead of the remote clients by using:
+If you have BLASTPGP installed, you can run it instead of the remote clients by using in your command line:

 ::